open-taggy/taggy/README.md

 # taggy-base
-taggy helps you to tag your content
+the main package for taggy